KyberNetwork/developer-portal/docs/integrations-smartcontractguide.md

 This guide will walk you through on how you can interact with our protocol implementation at a smart contract level.
 The most common group of users that can benefit from this guide are Dapps.

 We break the guide into 2 sections:
-1. [Core](#core-section-fetching-rates-and-performing-trades) - The section covers what contract interfaces to import, and functions to call to fetch rates and perform a simple trade.
+1. [Trading Tokens](#trading-tokens) - The section covers what contract interfaces to import, and functions to call to fetch rates and perform a simple trade.
-2. [Advanced](#advaned-section-reserve-routing) - This section covers the reserve routing feature to include / exclude reserves, or to split trades amongst multiple reserves.
+2. [Reserve Routing](#reserve-routing) - This section covers the reserve routing feature to include / exclude reserves, or to split trades amongst multiple reserves.

 ## Risk Mitigation